nl-design-system/utrecht/components/common/focus/README.md

 `:focus`:

-- not visible on disabled interactive elements
+- Not visible on disabled interactive elements.
-- only in this state for a very short time when a mouse click or touch interaction triggers activation, for components such as Button or Link
+- Only in this state for a very short time when a mouse click or touch interaction triggers activation, for components such as a button or link.
-- in this state for longer for elements that cannot be activated, such as a textbox
+- In this state for longer for elements that cannot be activated, such as a textbox.
-- remains in this state after activiation for some components, such as checkbox
+- Remains in this state after activation for some components, such as a checkbox.
-- visual effect can vary a bit per component:
+- Visual effect can vary per component:
   - different background color
   - different border width
   - different border color